How to Make a Spotify Canvas Like a Pro

-If you have a particular point in the video that you'd like to feature in your loop, you can also use the timing tab to enter an exact timestamp where you want your video to start and stop.
+If you have a particular point in the video that you'd like to feature in your loop, you can use the Timing tab for that as well.
+Enter the exact timestamps for where you want your video loop to start and stop.
 Just keep the total time between 3-8 seconds.

 Step 4: Download your Spotify Canvas from Kapwing

 With your Spotify Canvas video trimmed down and resized, you're ready to download the file and add it to your Spotify for Artists account.
 When you're finished, click the Export button in the top right corner of the screen.

 Kapwing will take a few moments to process your video.
 You're safe to close this browser tab or continue surfing the web or doing other work while you wait.
 When the video is done processing, you'll be taken to a final video screen to preview your video before saving it.
 If you are happy with the look of your video, click the Download button to instantly save your Spotify Canvas to your device.

 Step 5: Upload your Canvas video to Spotify for Artists